In this guide, we go over how to sell your book on Kindle Direct Publishing KDP step by step. Publishing ebooks has never been easier.

 - You don’t need an ISBN to distribute ebooks to Amazon as PublishDrive generates a globally recognized identifier for you.

-Reach a rising number of readers worldwide by publishing in not only Amazon but hundreds of other stores.
+Reach a rising number of readers worldwide by publishing in not only Amazon but other channels.

 When you enroll in KDP Select only, your book is available on Amazon only.
 Amazon’s share of the global ebook market is high, but I recommend fitting more revenue streams to your business.
 Being available in several markets and stores is worth it.
 The more stores your book appears in, the higher your search engine result and Google ranking will be too.